Business Compliance12 min read28 April 2026

 • Repeated or egregious violations: S$50,000 to S$250,000

-Real example: In enforcement decisions published by the PDPC, organisations have been fined for failing to implement adequate security measures even when no actual data loss occurred.
-The PDPC has also fined companies for collecting personal data without valid consent, failing to appoint a Data Protection Officer, and inadequate data breach response.
-See our detailed breakdown of PDPC enforcement cases for specific examples.
+The PDPC has fined businesses for failing to implement adequate security measures even when no data was actually lost.
+They have also penalised companies for collecting data without valid consent, missing the DPO appointment requirement, and bungled breach responses.
+See our breakdown of PDPC enforcement cases for specifics.

 ACRA — Accounting and Corporate Regulatory Authority